kcortes133/Prelims_Day3/README.md

 Information about the viral population is then output to a csv file.
 Pie charts can be made to look at the relative composition of the sample, the viruses and virus host types represented.

-Example files are a subset of the SRR12464727 read from NCBI.
+Example files are a subset of the SRR12464727 run from NCBI.

 ## Install
 - numpy~=1.22.4